 The Best Outdoor Activities near Minneapolis

-The-Best-Outdoor-Activities-near-MinneapolisThe Minneapolis area offers so much that you’d expect from a great metropolitan area.
-But it’s much more than just bright lights and city sights.
-If you want to get away from the rush of the city, there are so many choices.
-Here’s a brief look at the best outdoor activities near Minneapolis.
+The Minneapolis area offers everything you would expect from a great metropolitan area, but it's much more than just bright lights and city sights.
+If you want to get away from the rush of the city, there are plenty of choices for outdoor activities.
+Here's a brief look at the best outdoor activities near Minneapolis.

 Hunting

-• Looking for great pheasant and grouse hunting?
+Looking for great pheasant and grouse hunting?
 Here is a great spot to get your limit.
 The 40,000 acres of Rum River State Forest is teeming with grouse.
 You can also find plenty of pheasant in the wildlife management areas in this region.
-Some of the best pheasant hunting, however, is on private land, so you’ll want to make sure you have permission
+Some of the best pheasant hunting, however, is on private land, so you’ll want to make sure you have permission.

 Bass Fishing